SpartaSci/bible/wireless/GNS/Multilateration.md

 > [!Attention] synchronization of clocks is IMPORTANT

+^654c6e

 # synchronization

 > satellites have high grade **atomic clock** that are very **stable** in time.

-The ground system, also, plays a role in keeping the satellites' clock synchronized
+The [[wireless/GNS/_Global Navigation Satellite Systems#control segment|ground system]], also, plays a role in keeping the satellites' clock synchronized

 > [!hint] therefore, **synchronous clocks** are assumed to be in the satellites
 > $\delta t^s = 0$